mjancarik/merkur/docs/docs/merkur-config.md

 ```
 The `esbuild-plugin-*` must be dynamic imported with `try/catch` block because `merkur.config.js` is used for all Merkur [CLI]({{ '/docs/merkur-cli' | relative_url }}) commands and of course for `merkur start` where dev dependencies can be missed.
 It depends on your CI/CD workflow.
 But we predict that you run `merkur start` command only with production dependencies where dev dependencies miss.

 Or you want to use [Tailwind CSS](https://tailwindui.com/) framework.
-You must install esbuild plugin with `npm install esbuild-plugin-tailwindcss --save dev` command.
+You must install esbuild plugin with `npm install esbuild-plugin-tailwindcss --save-dev` command.
 Then add new installed package in `merkur.config.js` to [esbuild](https://esbuild.github.io/) configuration.

 ```javascript
 /**